Opening Meetings of University Committees to Members of the Press and Public

 PROCEDURE FOR DISTRIBUTION OF POLICY

-- The special assistant to the president will include a statement of the key requirements of this UPPS in each publication of the Roster of Councils, Committees, and Teams.
-The official version of the Roster of Councils, Committees, and Teams is available on the university Web site by October 1 of each year.
+- The special assistant to the president will include a statement of the key requirements of this policy in each publication of the Roster of Councils, Committees, and Teams.
+The official version of the Roster of Councils, Committees, and Teams is available on the university website by October 1 of each year.

 REVIEWERS OF THIS UPPS

-Position Date Special Assistant to the President September 1 E6Y TSUS Associate General Counsel September 1 E6Y Director, University News Service September 1 E6Y
+Position Date Special Assistant to the President September 1 E6Y TSUS Associate General Counsel September 1 E6Y Assistant Vice President, University Advancement-Communications September 1 E6Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.